Michael Corleone in Sicily: Exploring the Iconic Godfather Filming Locations

 The Godfather was originally a book by Mario Puzo.
 The book was a bestseller, but the story only became a true classic after Francis Ford Coppola made it into a film.

 Godfather movies are cinematic masterpieces.
 They tell the story of the Corleone family.
-The word 'mafia' is never mentioned in the movies - and neither is Cosa Nostra - and it doesn't have to.
-Everyone knows what they're about anyway.
+The word 'mafia' is never mentioned in the first movie - and neither is Cosa Nostra - and it doesn't have to.
+Partly this was because Coppola wanted to make a movie as much - if not more - about America than Mafia.

 The Corleone family saga begins with the wedding.
 Vito Corleone (Marlon Brando) is the family's patriarch, and his daughter is getting married.